MiladHooshyar/DrainageNetworkExtraction/README.md

 9. The option for performing channel head identification (option_channel_head).
 CH_ON : performing channel head identification, CH_OFF : without channel head identification

-After setting the parameters, one can execute �Run.py� to extract the valley and channel networks.
-The output files will be saved in a folder called �maps� in the specified Output folder path.
+After setting the parameters, one can execute Run.py to extract the valley and channel networks.
+The output files will be saved in a folder called maps in the specified Output folder path.

 ## C. Publications